The call was illegal. The lawsuit is free. The choice is yours.

 break the law?

 Answer 10 plain-English questions.
-Any "yes" may mean your collector violated federal law — and you can sue them for free.
+Any “yes” may mean your collector violated federal law — and you can fight back for free.

 Question 1 of 10